kierandenshi/denshi.uk/_posts/2015-11-15-developing-with-real-devices.markdown

 title:  "Developing with real devices"
 date:   2015-11-15 18:05:21 +0000
 categories: dns pdnsd hosts ios
+published: true
 ---
-For when you are developing locally or on a server without a domain name or accessible IP address and you want to test with a real mobile device and not a simulator, you can use your mac as a dns server and use /etc/hosts to add routing entries.
+When developing locally or on a server without a domain name or accessible IP address and you want to test with real mobile devices and not a simulator, you can use your mac as a dns server and use then your local `/etc/hosts` file to add routing entries.

-Firstly, get [homebrew][1] if you don't have it.
-Now you can install pdnsd

 ```sh
 brew install pdnsd